Carolyn Goodman

 A Contested Divorce is one in which you are unable to reach an agreement as to all issues either on your own or with the assistance of a family law or divorce lawyer.

 An Uncontested Divorce in the District of Columbia moves through the court system in a much quicker fashion than a Contested Divorce.
 It is also much less costly for both you and your spouse.
-To file for an Uncontested Divorce in DC, all issues between you and your spouse must be resolved, which covers issues related to any property you have including:

 Read More